How do smoking and vaping affect life insurance?

 Share article

-Does vaping count as tobacco use for insurance purposes?
+Does vaping count as tobacco use for insurance?

-On the whole, yes.
-Most insurance providers will class vaping as tobacco use in the same way as smoking.
-That means you could invalidate your policy if you tick the ‘non-smoker’ box on your life insurance policy and it turns out you’ve been using e-cigarettes.
+While it’s well known that smoking and life insurance are related, many insurance providers also consider vaping as tobacco use.
+This means you could invalidate your life insurance if you tick the ‘non-smoker’ box on your policy and it turns out you’ve been using e-cigarettes.

-One report published by the World Health Organisation suggests e-cigarettes can contribute to an increased risk of long-term ailments, including cancer and heart disease, compared to non-smokers.
+But one report published by the World Health Organisation suggests e-cigarettes can contribute to an increased risk of long-term ailments, including cancer, and heart and lung disease, compared with non-smokers.

 In the eyes of an insurance provider (and healthcare bodies), nicotine is nicotine.
-It doesn’t matter where it comes from, it’s still bad for you.
+It doesn’t matter where it comes from.
+It’s still bad for you and the effect on your insurance premiums will be the same.

 How often do I need to smoke to be classified as a smoker?

-For insurance purposes, if you’ve used any tobacco products in the past year, including nicotine replacement products, you’re classed as a smoker.
+For insurance purposes, if you’ve used any products that contain nicotine in the past year, you’ll be classed as a smoker.

 It doesn’t matter whether you smoke a packet a day or have the occasional puff on a cigar.
 You’re still a smoker as far as an insurance provider is concerned.

-Around 6.6 million adults in the UK smoke, with 3.3 million vapers, according to the latest data from the Office for National Statistics.
+Around 6.4 million adults in the UK say they smoke, and 4.5 million say they vape, according to the latest data from the Office for National Statistics.
 Although this figure has dropped significantly over the past decade, smoking is still a leading cause of preventable death in this country.
-It contributed to more than 74,600 deaths in 2020 in England, according to NHS figures.
+It contributed to more than 74,600 deaths in 2019 in England, according to NHS figures.

-It’s easy to see why insurance providers see those who smoke as being a higher risk when they’re working out a premium.
+It’s easy to see why life insurance providers consider those who smoke as being a higher risk when they’re working out a premium.

 What if I don’t tell an insurance provider that I smoke or vape?